nickbarth/Chef-Development-Server/readme.md

 ### Setup complete

-You should now have a fully functional server setup with all your specified [cookbooks](http://community.opscode.com/).
+You should now have a fully functional server setup with all specified [cookbooks](http://community.opscode.com/).